samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 npm install gulp-watch
 ```

-**Gulp shell** will be used to run shell commands defined in the grunt file, while **gulp-watch** will be used to continually monitor for file changes
+**gulp shell** will be used to run shell commands defined in the gulp file, while **gulp-watch** will be used to continually monitor for file changes

-This will install all gulp locally but chances are you might want to run gulp from the terminal so you will have to install it again globally using the below command
+VS Code needs all packages to be installed locally but chances are you might want to run gulp from the terminal so you will have to install it again globally using the below command

 ```
 npm install gulp -g